Olympus E-P5 vs E-PM2

 It is notable that the E-P5 offers wifi support, while the E-PM2 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the E-P5 and the E-PM2 have been discontinued, but can regularly be found used on eBay.
-Neither of the two has a direct successor, so they represent the end of the respective camera lines from Olympus.
+The E-P5 was replaced by the Olympus E-P7, while the E-PM2 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-P5 or the Olympus E-PM2 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Olympus PEN E-P5:

 - More detailed LCD: Has a higher resolution rear screen (1037k vs 460k dots).

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.